Plant-Food-Research-Open/wofost-assumptions-tracking/docs/source/index.rst

 WOFOST Assumptions Tracking
 ---------------------------

-This repository contains code examples for assumptions tracking of WOFOST Potato using behaviour driven development and model cards.
+This repository contains code examples for assumptions tracking of WOFOST Potato using behaviour driven development.
+The overall motivation behind this demonstration is to synthesise the behavior-driven development (BDD) testing approach that is more commonly used within agile software development with the calibration of mechanistic simulation models.
+The aim is to demonstrate how BDD can enable and facilitate communication among different disciplines using a common human-readable language.
+This is particularly important within highly technical scientific domains where cross-disciplinary communication may be more challenging.

+BDD was chosen as it (at least in theory) facilitates collaboration and communication within multidisciplinary projects.
+Namely, it encourages business analysts and developers to collaborate in specifying the behaviour of software, via the use of user stories.
+These user stories should be written to a formal document.
+For this demonstration, these documents are written in the popular Gherkin syntax.
+Model assumptions can be documented in Gherkin, and would be recorded by business analysts as user stories.

 Communication
 -------------